Max Ferguson

 Max Ferguson, OC (February 10, 1924 – March 7, 2013) was a Canadian radio personality and satirist, best known for his long-running radio programs Rawhide and The Max Ferguson Show on the Canadian Broadcasting Corporation (CBC).

 Biography

 Early life

-Max Ferguson was born on 10 February 1924, in Crook, Durham, England, the second son of William George (George) Ferguson and Isabella Frances (Isabel) née Finnegan.
+Max Ferguson was born on February 10, 1924, in Crook, County Durham in England, the second son of William George (George) Ferguson and Isabella Frances (Isabel) née Finnegan.

-In 1926, with Max barely past his second birthday, the Ferguson family emigrated to Canada, departing from Cobh, Ireland on 22 May aboard the Minnedosa, and arriving in Montreal, Quebec on the 29th.
-They eventually settled in Ontario.
+In 1926, when Ferguson was two years old, he and his family emigrated to Canada, departing from Cobh, Ireland on May 22 aboard the Minnedosa.
+They arrived in Montreal, Quebec on May 29 and eventually settled in Ontario.

-Other than an occasional trip to Ireland, visiting relatives in his mother's birthplace in County Laois (aka County Leix and Queen's County), Ferguson was raised in London, Ontario, and graduated from the University of Western Ontario with a BA in English and French.
+Ferguson was raised in London, Ontario, and graduated from the University of Western Ontario with a BA in English and French.